elunna/nerfhack-changelog/README.md

 * Monsters will never eat this rock and it's inedible if you are polymorphed into a monster that could eat it.
 * Pets will try not to step on one (treated as a cursed item).
 * If rubbed on another rock, emits a poisonous cloud.
-* Foulstones always generate cursed.
+* Foulstones always generate cursed and autocurse when dropped.
 * Cursed foulstones cannot be dropped (like loadstones).
-* These always autocurse when dropped.

 ## ARTIFACT CHANGES